skydoves/Balloon/README.md

-balloon.showAlignTop(anchor: View, xOff: Int, yOff: Int) // shows top alignment with x-off and y-off. balloon.showAlignBottom(anchor: View) // shows the balloon on an anchor view as the bottom alignment. balloon.showAlignBottom(anchor: View, xOff: Int, yOff: Int) // shows bottom alignment with x-off and y-off. balloon.showAlignRight(anchor: View) // shows the balloon on an anchor view as the right alignment. balloon.showAlignRight(anchor: View, xOff: Int, yOff: Int) // shows right alignment with x-off and y-off. balloon.showAlignLeft(anchor: View) // shows the balloon on an anchor view as the left alignment. balloon.showAlignLeft(anchor: View, xOff: Int, yOff: Int) // shows left alignment with x-off and y-off. balloon.showAsDropDown(anchor: View) // shows the balloon as a dropdown without any alignments. balloon.showAsDropDown(anchor: View, xOff: Int, yOff: Int) // shows no alignments with x-off and y-off. balloon.showAtCenter(anchor: View, xOff: Int, yOff: Int, centerAlign: BalloonCenterAlign.TOP)
+balloon.showAlignTop(anchor: View, xOff: Int, yOff: Int) // shows top alignment with x-off and y-off. balloon.showAlignBottom(anchor: View) // shows the balloon on an anchor view as the bottom alignment. balloon.showAlignBottom(anchor: View, xOff: Int, yOff: Int) // shows bottom alignment with x-off and y-off. balloon.showAlignEnd(anchor: View) // shows the balloon on an anchor view as the end alignment. balloon.showAlignEnd(anchor: View, xOff: Int, yOff: Int) // shows end alignment with x-off and y-off. balloon.showAlignStart(anchor: View) // shows the balloon on an anchor view as the start alignment. balloon.showAlignStart(anchor: View, xOff: Int, yOff: Int) // shows start alignment with x-off and y-off. balloon.showAsDropDown(anchor: View) // shows the balloon as a dropdown without any alignments. balloon.showAsDropDown(anchor: View, xOff: Int, yOff: Int) // shows no alignments with x-off and y-off. balloon.showAtCenter(anchor: View, xOff: Int, yOff: Int, centerAlign: BalloonCenterAlign.TOP)